5 roles your firm needs that you haven't considered

 It cannot be understated how pivotal the client onboarding process is.
 A new client who has a positive early experience with you will be more likely to stay with your firm long-term, and you’ll have a greater chance of successfully up-selling your services or gaining referrals from them down the track.
 The time client onboarding takes also affects your other processes and the bandwidth of your team as a whole.

 These days, there’s a high chance you’re asking clients to learn new systems or processes.
 So with the onboarding period being so important, it makes sense that you do everything in your power to ensure they pick everything up as quickly and smoothly as possible.
-And the most foolproof way is to have a client onboarding wizard who will manage it all.
+And the most foolproof way is to have a client onboarding wizard who will manage it all, using accounting client onboarding software to automate routine steps so they can focus on client relationships.

 Content editor